Meneer-de-Bruin/WCT-API/apis/api-flags_GET.rst

 **Body**
 --------------------------
 filter     String Optional
-users      List   Optional
+flags      List   Optional
 ========== ====== ========

-| **users**
+| **flags**
-| This is a list of found users.
-It could be that no users are present.
+| This is a list of found flags.
+It could be that no flags are present.
 In that case an empty list is returned.

-The following information is returned per found user:
+The following information is returned per found flag:

 ============ ====== ========
 **Body**
 ----------------------------
-userId       Number Required
+flagId       Number Required
-userName     String Required
-firstName    String Required
-lastName     String Required
+flagName     String Required
-email        String Required
+RGB          String Required
 agency       String Required
 ============ ====== ========

-.. include:: descriptions/desc-userId.rst
+.. include:: descriptions/desc-flagId.rst

 Errors
 ------